DTOcean/dtocean/packages/dtocean-hydrodynamics/README.md

 the position of the devices for maximum energy yield, constrained by the given environment.

+## Installation

-Installation and development of mdo-engine uses the [Poetry](https://python-poetry.org/) dependency manager.
+Installation and development ofdtocean-hydrodynamics uses the [Poetry](https://python-poetry.org/) dependency manager.
 Poetry must be installed and available on the command line.